-Secondary research defines in more detail about your competitors, sub-categories and pricing strategies.
+Secondary research defines in more detail your competitors, sub-categories and pricing strategies.

-To locate a target audience for your app may be easy if it is specific.
-That is not the case if you target large, more general audience with it.
+Locating a target audience for your app may be easy if it is specific.
+That is not the case if you target a large, more general audience with it.